bnomei/kirby3-php-cachedriver/README.md

 ### Cache file(s)

-With the `bnomei.php-cachedriver.mono` (default: true) setting you can change if the cache driver uses a single or multiple files to store the cached data.
-In either case all files will be loaded so there is no gain here.
-But when writing data the behaviour is different.

-#### Mono: lots of values, big changes or many at once
-In the *mono*-mode all data is written at the end of the php skript life-cycle.
+All data is written at the end of the php script life-cycle.
 This does not count against your script execution time but for example when you change value in the cache with each request writing that big file everytime the time might prove inefficient.
-If the data in your cache changes very rarely or a lot use this behaviour.

-#### Mono and concurrent HTTP requests
-But the *mono*-mode is **NOT** suited for concurrent writes.
-For example: Request A reads the cache and starts before Request B but finishes after B and Request A write to the cache then any changes Request B did to the cache will be lost.
-This might happen with multiple visitors or concurrent users in the Panel that actually **do change data**.
-For most websites you should be fine.

-#### Multiple Files: few values to cache, small changes and often but not at once
-When storing the data in multiples files - one file per cache key - then writing to the cache happens right when calling `$cache->set()`.
-This means you only write small changes and fast but it counts towards your max script execution time.
-This behaviour is well suited when a small amount of data changes often.
+Further more incremental updates will be written during script execution depending on the `mono_dump` setting.
+Additions to the cache will also be each written in temporary files to improve stability of the cache.

 ### Serialization of data